More and more companies are hiring for customer service jobs from home than ever before.

 Arizona-based cloud call center company Liveops was founded in 2002.

-Today, it offers five types of independent-contractor agent positions (inbound sales, insurance sales, insurance claims, healthcare, customer service) to any United States resident over the age of 18, including work-from-home Customer Service Agents.
+Today, it offers 10 types of independent-contractor agent positions to any United States resident over the age of 18, including work-from-home Customer Service Agents.

-A PC, dedicated landline phone, headset, high-speed internet, and a $65 credit/background check via First Advantage are needed before contract signing.
+A PC, dedicated landline phone, headset, high-speed internet, and a one-time background and credit check via a third party are needed before contract signing.

 LiveOps agents earn around $15 per hour.

 Some receive commissions for sales on top of basic pay, while others only earn through commissions.

-Agents are responsible for creating their work schedules in blocks of 30 minutes, so the earning potential as a LiveOps agent depend largely on how much work you put in.
+Agents are responsible for creating their work schedules in blocks of 30 minutes, so the earning potential as a LiveOps agent depends largely on how much work you put in.

 Concentrix regularly hires work-from-home customer service representatives from the UK, US, and Canada.